 - Various guest organists will play the newly restored Porritt organ on both days.

-- The Walsham History Group will present an exhibition in the Church over both days.
+- Walsham History Group will present an exhibition in the Church over both days.

 Music in the Village

-- The Breckland Brass Band will play in the Memorial Hall car park on Sunday the 28th between 2pm and 4pm.
+- Breckland Brass Band will play in the Memorial Hall car park on Sunday between 2pm and 4pm.

-- The Gislingham Silver Band will play in the Memorial Hall car park on Monday the 29th between 2pm and 4pm.
+- Gislingham Silver Band will play in the Memorial Hall car park on Monday between 2pm and 4pm.

 - At the end of both days there will be impromptu performances at the BBQ and Pizza experience in Garden no9.
-Patrick Foster and the Larks will join a local group of musicians and our very own Elvis.
+With a local group of musicians and our very own Elvis.
 So don’t rush away.

 - BBQ, Pizza’s and a well-stocked bar in Garden no 9.

-- There will be bowls matches on both days on the bowling green adjacent to the Memorial Hall.
+- Bowls matches on both days on the bowling green adjacent to the Memorial Hall.

-- Vintage cars on both days in Garden no9.
+- Display of Vintage Cars and the Jaguar Owners Club on both days in Garden no9.

-- There are tortoises in Garden no6 on both days.
+- Giant tortoises in Garden no6 on both days.

 “…we had a lovely lunch in the village hall and it’s such good value…”

 “much credit must go to your entertaining staff.
 I haven’t enjoyed my lunch so much in years !
 It’s lovely to see traditional values with a real ambience of a traditional summer fare!”

 The Walsham-le-Willows Open Gardens Weekend can certainly claim to be one of the best, longest running and most successful Open Gardens events in East Anglia and probably the country.